minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 - a very short review of similar applications or visualizations in terms of features and possibly technical aspects (what do they offer? how have they implemented it?)

+Create a document called `README.md` to indicate its Markdown formatting style.
+Have you never written Markdown before?
+Refer to the [reference](/reference/markdown) for more information.
+Write your proposal in that document.

 The proposal document should be well-written and clearly formatted.
 Do not forget to include a title, your name, and a paragraph summary of the application goals at the top.